LackOfWitness/west-us-credit-card-fraud/README.md

 ### Create Visualizations: (Task Analysis Specific)

-- Develop polished charts and graphs using `matplotlib` or `seaborn` for inclusion in the presentation.
+- Develop polished charts and graphs using `matplotlib` or `hvplot` for inclusion in the presentation.

-### Develop Presentation Slides:
+### Develop Presentation Slides: (Kim)

 - Use presentation software PowerPoint to create slides that capture key points and visualizations.

 ### Rehearse Presentation: (Team Collaboration)

-- Each team member should practice presenting their section of the analysis to ensure a smooth delivery.
+- Each team member presents their section of the analysis to ensure a smooth delivery.